jagregory/abrash-zen-of-asm/src/chapter-07.md

 ### `mov` Doesn't Sign-Extend Immediate Operands

-Along the same lines, `or bh,0ffh` does the same thing as `or bx,0ff00h` and is shorter, while `mov bh,0ffh` is also equivalent and is shorter still...and that brings us to the one instruction which cannot sign-extend immediate operands: `mov`.
+Along the same lines, `or bh,0ffh` does the same thing as `or bx,0ff00h` and is shorter, while `mov bh,0ffh` is also equivalent and is shorter still... and that brings us to the one instruction which cannot sign-extend immediate operands: `mov`.
 Word-sized operands to `mov` are always stored as words, no matter what size they may be.
 However, there's a compensating factor, and that's that there's a special, non-*mod-reg-rm* form of `mov reg,immed` that's 1 byte shorter than the *mod-reg-rm* form.

 Let me put it this way. `and dx,1000h` is a 4-byte instruction, with 1 opcode byte, 1 *mod-reg-rm* byte, and a 2-byte immediate operand. `mov dx,1000h`, on the other hand, is only 3 bytes long.
 There's a special form of the `mov` instruction, used only when a register is loaded with an immediate value, that requires just the 1 opcode byte in addition to the immediate value.